Boston Public Library, Honan-Allston Branch

 The Honan-Allston Branch of the Boston Public Library is located at 300 North Harvard Street in Lower Allston.
 The 57000 sqft building opened in 2001 at a cost of $6.5 million, replacing a former branch closed in 1981.
 The library itself contains an area of 20000 sqft.
 The materials used to build the library include slate panels, shingles and rough sculpings, unfinished iron-wood cladding, and wood windows.

 The Honan-Allston branch has more than 50,000 items for adults, teenagers and children.
 There is a large literacy collection, as well as more than 100 newspapers and magazines subscriptions.
 The Honan-Allston Branch has partnered with the Jackson Mann School and the Jackson Mann Community Center as part of Mayor Menino's Community Learning Initiative, a multi-department collaboration aimed at helping Boston's youth reach their full capacity by combining learning and recreation.

-The library is accessible on public transportation via the MBTA bus 66 route, which stops directly at the building.